 Are you a young adult who has recently moved away from living with your parents?
 Are you a student who is living away from your parents in a dorm or apartment?
 Are you possibly considering moving away from home or going to live on-campus at a college?
 Living away from family and parents is a big step in the life of a young adult.
 Albeit exciting and empowering, it can also be very intimidating.
-Living away from parents can bring on many new challenges at one time, and you may be feeling overwhelmed.
+Living away from parents can bring on many new challenges at one time which can leave you feeling overwhelmed.
 However, living on your own for the first time is a natural first step to independence.
 With a few tips in mind, you will be on your way to an exciting and fulfilling experience as an independent adult.

 Taking Care of Yourself While Living Away From Family and Parents